High School Football Player Dylan Thomas Died From Cardiac Arrest Linked To Head Injury

 The Pike County coroner has finally revealed the cause of death of Georgia high school football player Dylan Thomas.
 Thomas died last month after sustaining severe head injuries during a game.

 The coroner said in a statement released on Oct.
-9 that Thomas succumbed to cardiac arrest that stemmed from head injury.
+9 that Thomas succumbed to cardiac arrest that stemmed from a head injury.
 The findings essentially ruled out the teen’s death as an accident.

-The report also said that Thomas was in great physical shape and did not have pre-existing medical conditions.
+The report also said that Thomas was in great physical shape and did not have preexisting medical conditions.

 No autopsy was conducted since the teenager’s injuries were documented at the hospital.
 Coroner Terrell Moody also said that the young athlete’s parents were fine with the decision not to conduct an autopsy.